unmeshjoshi/aggregateactors/README.md

 2. RESTful APIs backing the website built with Akka HTTP
 3. Event Sourcing with Persistent Actors backing HTTP APIs.
 Persistent Actors form the Write side of CQRS
 4. Reactive Kafka to subscribe to Events and populate Redis read store

+To Run the example
+1. sbt stage
+2. ./startAll
+3. In browser go to http://localhost:9000